What is a Parish Development Adviser (PDA)?

-PDAs (or Parish Development Advisors) are part of the Department of Mission and work with the area bishop and archdeacon to support and enable mission and ministry in the four archdeaconries of the diocese.
-We work closely with other parts of the Department of Mission such as the youth and children’s advisors, discipleship advisor, generous giving advisor.
+Parish Development Advisors are part of the Department of Mission and Minstry and work with the bishop and archdeacon of each Area in the diocese to support and enable mission and ministry.
+We work closely with our area Discipleship Enabler colleagues and the the young people’s and children’s advisers, church/school relationship adviser and generous giving adviser.

 Helping you to discern, explore, implement and evaluate your vision and strategic direction.

 This work takes time.
 A PDA will work with you through the process in a way that is most appropriate in your context.

 - reviewing your effectiveness in mission and ministry